In the King Island Council area, Agriculture, Forestry and Fishing is the largest employer, generating 225 local jobs in 2018/19.

-Employment (total) is the most accurate and up to date measure of the total number of people employed in King Island Council area.
+Employment (total) is the most accurate and up to date measure of the total number of people employed in the King Island Council area.
 The statistics are modelled by NIEIR to correct for the known undercount of jobs recorded in the Census.
-They estimate the total number of persons employed in an industry sector (full-time and part-time) in Cradle Coast Region regardless of where they live.
+They estimate the total number of persons employed in an industry sector (full-time and part-time) in the King Island Council area regardless of where they live.
 They are updated annually.

 Estimated total employment by industry should not be considered as a "Full-Time Equivalent" measure as different industries will have different ratios of part-time and full time employees.
 Full-time employment by industry statistics are also available.

 To see how employment is distributed across the area, see the Employment locations section and to see where people come from to work in these industries, these data should be viewed in conjunction with Workers place of residence by industry data.

 More granular sub-categories for each industry sector are available in the Employment by industry (Census) counts.
 While Census figures undercount employment they do provide a more detailed picture of the specific industries operating in the area.

 |Employment (total) by industry|